PhysiCell-Tools/python-loader/README.md

 + version 3.0.5 (2023-02-26): elmbeech/physicelldataloader pyMCDS **mcds.get_contour**  plots span now the whole domain and not only to the border voxel centers.
 + version 3.0.4 (2023-02-21): elmbeech/physicelldataloader pyMCDS **mcds.get_contour** function, to easily generate for substrates matplotlib contourf and contour plots because they do not exist as pandas plots.
-+ version 3.0.3 (2023-02-19): elmbeech/physicelldataloader branch 3 has no longer anndata and as such hdf5 dependency.
++ version 3.0.3 (2023-02-19): elmbeech/physicelldataloader branch 3 has no longer anndata and, as such, hdf5 dependency.
 + version 3.0.2 (2023-01-06): elmbeech/physicelldataloader bugfix installing package data.
 + version 3.0.0 (2023-01-06): elmbeech/physicelldataloader
     + **pyMCDS** parameter **xml_file** can now handle path/file.xml (unix) or path\file.xml (dos) input, as long output_path is the default.